 - Be in an area of Computer Engineering

 - Involve a plan of study about the selected topic(s) through faculty-curated learning materials

 - Be paired with a *CISE/ECE faculty supervisor using the CEN 4905 Registration Form.

 - be registered for 1-4 credits, depending on the amount of work agreed upon

 *A student may use a non-CISE/ECE faculty member at UF:

 - If that faculty member has appropriate expertise and can oversee a Computer Engineering-related plan of study, and

 - The student has a CISE/ECE faculty member approve and ultimately take responsibility for the project.

 The faculty member will establish and guide the study plan as well as assign a letter grade at the project completion.

-Note: The difference between EEL 4905 Individual Study and EGN 4912 Undergraduate Research is that EEL 4905 is learning about something via a planned program of study (“book learning”), whereas EGN 4912 is hands-on application where students are participating in the research project of a faculty member.
+Note: The difference between CEN 4905 Individual Study and EGN 4912 Undergraduate Research is that CEN 4905 is learning about something via a planned program of study (“book learning”), whereas EGN 4912 is hands-on application where students are participating in the research project of a faculty member.